 Common in females, melasma is a pigmentary condition that’s completely benign (non-cancerous) and difficult to treat due to its typically chronic nature.
 With proper treatment, patients will see a dramatic improvement and in certain cases, complete resolution of their condition.

 Have you noticed discolored skin on your face?
 You are not alone.
-Melasma is a surprisingly common pigmentation issue, with approximately 6 million females across the United States suffering from it, according to the National Institute of Health (NIH).
+Melasma is a surprisingly common pigmentation issue, with approximately 6 million females across the United States suffering from it.

 What is melasma?